MIC-DKFZ/nnUNet/readme.md

 nnU-Net requires a GPU!
 For inference, the GPU should have 4 GB of VRAM.
 For training nnU-Net models the GPU should have at least 10 GB (popular non-datacenter options are the RTX 2080ti, RTX 3080 or RTX 3090).
 Due to the use of automated mixed precision, fastest training times are achieved with the Volta architecture (Titan V, V100 GPUs) when installing pytorch the easy way.
-Since pytorch comes with cuDNN 7.6.5 and tensor core acceleration on Turing GPUs is not supported for 3D convolutions in this version, you will not get the best training speeds on Turing GPUs.
-You can remedy that by compiling pytorch from source
+If using Turing GPUs (RTX 2080ti, RTX 6000) it is highly recommended to use a pytorch version using cuDNN 8.0.2 or newer to make full use of tensor core acceleration for 3d convolutions.
+Therefore it is recommended to install pytorch version 1.8.2 or newer.
+Alternatively, you can also compile pytorch from source (see [here](https://github.com/pytorch/pytorch#from-source)) using cuDNN 8.0.2 or newer.
-(see [here](https://github.com/pytorch/pytorch#from-source)) using cuDNN 8.0.2 or newer.
-This will unlock Turing GPUs (RTX 2080ti, RTX 6000) for automated mixed precision training with 3D convolutions and make the training blistering fast as well.
-Note that future versions of pytorch may include cuDNN 8.0.2 or newer by default and compiling from source will not be necessary.
+This will also unlock Turing GPUs automated mixed precision training with 3D convolutions and make the training blistering fast as well.
 We don't know the speed of Ampere GPUs with vanilla vs self-compiled pytorch yet - this section will be updated as soon as we know.